lauris/lauris.github.com/_posts/2014-08-26-fishing-records-in-latvia.md

 This is one of the longest standing records in Latvia.
 The fish was caught in 1989 by V. Petjukevičs.
 I couldn't find a picture of the record online, but I remember seeing it in an old fishing book.
 If I ever find that book, I will add the photo here.

-This record is also special because nobody rarely get even near the old record.
+This record is also special because rarely anyone gets near the old one.
 10-15KG pikes are counted as really big ones here.

 ## Catfish – 84.70KG